Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: World Models (WMs)

-DriveDreamer~\cite{wang2024drivedreamer} addresses the limitations of prior \glspl{wm} by developing a model entirely derived from real-world driving scenarios.
-Using its Autonomous Driving Diffusion Model (Auto-DM) and a two-stage training pipeline, DriveDreamer first learns traffic structural constraints and then anticipates future states through video prediction.
+To address the limitations of prior \glspl{wm}, DriveDreamer~\cite{wang2024drivedreamer} introduces a model entirely derived from real-world driving scenarios.
+Using its \gls{ad} Diffusion Model (Auto-\glspl{dm}) and a two-stage training pipeline, DriveDreamer first learns traffic structural constraints and then anticipates future states through video prediction.
 This approach excels in generating controllable driving videos and predicting driving policies, thereby enhancing perception tasks such as 3D detection.

-DriveDreamer-2~\cite{DriveDreamer2_2024} extends the DriveDreamer framework \cite{wang2024drivedreamer} by incorporating a large language model to generate user-defined driving videos.
-DriveDreamer-2 converts user queries into agent trajectories, generates High-Definition (HD) Maps that comply with traffic regulations, and employs a unified multi-view model to ensure temporal and spatial coherence.
-It can also produce uncommon scenarios, such as abrupt vehicle cut-ins, in a user-friendly manner.
+DriveDreamer-2~\cite{DriveDreamer2_2024} extends the DriveDreamer framework \cite{wang2024drivedreamer} by incorporating an \gls{llm} to generate user-defined driving videos.
+DriveDreamer-2 converts user queries into agent trajectories and employs a unified multi-view model to ensure temporal and spatial coherence.
+It can also produce uncommon scenarios, such as abrupt vehicle cut-ins.
 DriveDreamer4D~\cite{DriveDreamer4D_2024} extends the DriveDreamer framework to 4D (spatio-temporal) scene representation.
-By modeling dynamic scenes in four dimensions and incorporating map, layout, and text conditioning, it enhances the realism and utility of the generated data to train perception and planning algorithms.
+By incorporating map, layout, and text conditioning, it enhances the realism of the generated data.

-ADriver-I~\cite{ADriver-I_2023} introduces a unified \gls{wm} that differs from traditional modular designs by using interleaved vision-action pairs to standardize visual features and control signals.
-Leveraging multimodal large language models (MLLM) and diffusion techniques, it autoregressively predicts control signals and forecasts future frames, creating a continuous simulation loop.

-DrivingWorld~\cite{hu2024drivingworld} introduces a GPT-style world model for autonomous driving, featuring spatial-temporal fusion mechanisms.
+Unlike traditional modular designs, ADriver-I~\cite{ADriver-I_2023} introduces a unified \gls{wm} using interleaved vision-action pairs to standardize visual features and control signals.
+Using \glspl{mllm} and diffusion, it autoregressively predicts control signals and forecasts future frames, creating a continuous simulation loop.
+Also following the autoregressive style, DrivingWorld~\cite{hu2024drivingworld} introduces a GPT-style \gls{wm} for \gls{ad}, featuring spatial-temporal fusion mechanisms.
 It employs next-state and next-token prediction strategies to model temporal coherence and spatial information, implementing masking and reweighting strategies to mitigate long-term drifting and improve 3D detection and motion forecasting.

-MagicDrive~\cite{gao2023magicdrive} is a framework for street view generation with diverse 3D geometry controls, including camera poses, road maps, and 3D bounding boxes, along with textual descriptions.
-It addresses the challenge of 3D control in traditional diffusion models, offering high-fidelity image and video synthesis with nuanced 3D geometry and cross-view attention for multi-camera consistency.